If you think Instagram is just for sunsets, selfies, and staged shots of food, you are sorely mistaken.

 Providing your audience with a story like this will keep them coming back daily by adding a more personal connection to the relationship they have with your brand.
 They want to know about your company, but also the people behind it.

 Over the years, Instagram has added and made significant improvements to their video features.

 Extend your brand’s storytelling experience by using video to capture funny team moments, walk people through your office, highlight how a product works, or create a tutorial.

 Video doesn’t only have to be for funny cat videos or musicians.

 Unlike an introductory video or longer form videos typically uploaded to YouTube, Instagram’s 60-sec video limit allows your company to create content that is fun and informational without losing your viewer’s interest.

-If you’re going to create a video remember to use a tripod and avoid background noise.
-Not only do you want quality photos but videos as well.
+If you’re going to create a video for Instagram, remember to use a tripod and avoid background noise.
+Because Instagram is inherently a visual platform, the quality of your visuals matters.

-A brand that’s constantly mixing video into their strategy is Samuel Adams.
+A brand that does a great job of mixing video into their strategy is Samuel Adams.

 A video posted by Samuel Adams Beer (@samueladamsbeer) on

 Your bio is prime real estate for telling users what to do and where to go.
 Use those precious 150 characters to create a strong call-to-action and guide people.